dias-bruno/amazonULC/data-raw/README.md

 -.cpg (codepage for identifying the character set to be used)

 There must be a shapefile for each of the following cities:
+- Belem Metropolitan Area
 - Altamira
-- Cameta
+- Cametá
-- Maraba
+- Marabá
-- Santarem
+- Santarém

 To process the data, the following notebooks need to be run: